sssnnt/gitlab-aws-helloworld/README.md

 =======================================================

 This repo demonstrates deployment of an AWS resource to AWS using the [Scaniadevtools Gitlab runner](https://github.com/scaniadevtools/gitlab-runner), a Gitlab runner in AWS.
-When the Gitlab pipeline is triggered, a Cloudformation template is <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-validate-template.html" target="_blank">validated</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html" target="_blank">deployed</a> to a specified AWS account creating an an <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html" target="_blank">AWS ECS Cluster</a>.
+When a Gitlab pipeline is triggered, a Cloudformation template is <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-validate-template.html" target="_blank">validated</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html" target="_blank">deployed</a> to a specified AWS account creating an an <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html" target="_blank">AWS ECS Cluster</a> using the Gitlab runner in AWS.

 ## Purpose
-The purpose of this repo is threefold
+The purpose of this repo is threefold:

 1. To demonstrate the use of the Scaniadevtool Gitlab runner

 2. Serve as a getting started guide on how to setup CI/CD project deploying resources to AWS using Gitlab and the Scaniadevtools Gitlab runner

-3. To provide a working starting point that can be extended so you can hit the ground running to create your own CI/CD projects deploying resources to AWS with Gitlab and the Gitlab runner.
+3. To provide a working starting point that can be extended so you can hit the ground running creating your own CI/CD projects deploying resources to AWS with Gitlab and the Scaniadevtools Gitlab runner.
 ___
 > The Gitlab runner used in the instructions below is setup from the Github repo [https://github.com/scaniadevtools/gitlab-runner](https://github.com/scaniadevtools/gitlab-runner).
 If you have configured your runner differently the instructions in this repo may not apply.

 # Outline of the end result
-After following the setup instructions below you will have a copy of this repository as a Gitlab project and a working Gitlab CI/CD pipeline that has deployed a simple AWS resource to your AWS account (an ECS cluster was the simples resource we could find to use for this purpose).
-The setup has also created a new role in your AWS account with permissions to deploy the ECS Cluster allowing the Gitlab runner's host's AWS IAM role to (assume) use this role and deploy to your AWS account.
+After following the setup instructions below you will have a copy of this repository as a Gitlab project and a working Gitlab CI/CD pipeline that has deployed a simple AWS resource to your AWS account (it will be an ECS cluster since that was the simples resource we could find to use for this purpose).
+The setup has also created a new role in your AWS account with permissions to deploy the ECS Cluster allowing the Gitlab runner's host's AWS IAM role to use (assume) this role and deploy to your AWS account.

 ![The setup](images/gitlab-runner-architecture.png)

-The picture shows an example of this setup where the Gitlab runner is running in account *1111111*, deploying ECS Cluster to account *999999* as the *helloworld-deploy-permissions-DeployRole* assumed by the *GitlabRunnerRole* the Gitlab runner has.
+The picture shows an example of this setup where the Gitlab runner is running in account *1111111*, deploying the ECS Cluster to account *999999* as the *helloworld-deploy-permissions-DeployRole* assumed by the *GitlabRunnerRole* the Gitlab runner has.

 Looks complex?
-Hopefully it will be much clearer when you walks through the setup.
+Hopefully it will be much clearer when you go through the setup.

 # Setting up this project